-1.6 It is important that the local community, businesses and others with an interest in the future planning of the District are aware of the planning documents that we intend to produce and the timescale for their preparation, consultation and adoption.
+- 1.5 It is important that the local community, businesses and others with an interest in the future planning of the District are aware of the planning documents that we intend to produce and the timescale for their preparation, consultation and adoption. - 1.6 Although consultations on the District Local Plan will continue to be advertised and interested parties notified in accordance with the Council's Statement of Community Involvement and the Local Plan Engagement Strategy, the LDS provides information about when consultations are likely to happen.

-- 1.7 Although consultations on the Local Plan will continue to be advertised and interested parties notified in accordance with the Council's Statement of Community Involvement, the LDS provides information about when consultations are likely to happen. - 1.8 The LDS is also a useful tool for establishing and reflecting the Council's priorities and enables work programmes to be set for the preparation of planning documents.
+1.7 The LDS is also a useful tool for establishing and reflecting the Council's priorities and enables work programmes to be set for the preparation of planning documents.
 It also provides a context for the review of planning documents once they have been prepared.

-1.4 Will there be further revisions to the Local Development Scheme www.dover.gov.uk/Authority Monitoring Report.aspx
+1.4 Will there be further revisions to the Local Development Scheme www.dover.gov.uk/Authority\Monitoring\Report.aspx

-1.9 Progress on meeting the milestones in the LDS is reviewed annually as part of the preparation of the Authority Monitoring Report (AMR) which is published on the Council's website:
+1.8 Progress on meeting the milestones in the LDS is reviewed annually as part of the preparation of the Authority Monitoring Report (AMR) which is published on the Council's website: